rafaqz/DimensionalData.jl/docs/src/course.md

 A[X(1:3:11), Ti(1:2:11)]
 ```

-Of course, when specifying only one dimension, all elements of the other
+When specifying only one dimension, all elements of the other
 dimensions are assumed to be included:

 ```@example main